intechcore/articles/antlr/JimpleLang/README.md

-# Jimple - Simple interpreter in Java
+# Jimple - Simple interpreter and compiler in Java

 This project is a simple interpreter implemented in Java using [ANTLR](https://www.antlr.org/).